Hi, I'm Maewyn (not real name)

 Have confidence in yourself.
 They may say things to tear you down or pressure you to come back, but you KNOW the truth.
 You have no regrets about your decision.

-Don’t fight with them, but educate them.
+Don’t fight with them, Debate and Educate.

 Be yourself as much as you can manage.